Overview of Program

 To learn more about the role of Veritas College and the evangelism they are doing in Malawi, please read their April-August 2017 Newsletter.
 FPCP supports Veritas annually through National International Mission operating budget

-Monthly evening meetings are held on the third Thursday of the month in the media center.
+Monthly evening meetings are held on the third Thursday of the month in the Library.

 If you have questions concerning NIMC, please contact Kathy Bernard by email.